russgove/microsoft-365-community/Community/managing-external-guest-in-SharePoint-vs-Teams.md

 3. Site Members | Edit permissions to the site, this allows the users to also modify lists
 4. Site Visitors | Read only permissions to the site

+Also in SharePoint, new groups can be created that allow specific permissions to each indivdual list and library.

 Differences when in use

 * It is easy to see who is a guest in Teams: all guests will have (Guest) appended to their user name